Bucknell-Biol364/Project_1_Group_2_2024/instructions.md

 the other datasets.
 Your target dataset has an AIC of -18.276 and a BIC of -6.452445.

+This code chunk also includes the code to create a Q_Q Residual Plot along with a diagonal Q_Q line.
+This is meant to show the distribution of the residuals of the linear model, which can be compared to this diagonal line to determine the normality of the distribution of the data.
+If the data points closely follow the line and maintain a similarly straight distribution, then the data can be considered to likely be normal.
+However, if it significantly deviates from the line or is not a straight line, then it can be considered to likely be non-normal.

 ``` r
 Fglm = glm((y/x) ~ x + y, data = F) #This forms the model as a query to the correlative relationship of (y/x) to x and y
 summary(Fglm) #This gives us a readout of that model we generated